nui-ai/mediapipe/README.md

    git config --global --add safe.directory /mediapipe pip install .
    ```
-4. Fix up the __init__.py file in the installed mediapipe package inside the venv if it has duplicate code blocks in it as explained above, as described at the top of this doc.

 5. you only need `pip install .`, which builds all necessary mediapipe targets as per the setup.py instructions. if it worked, you're done. no need to run a bazel build yourself.

 6. The resulting docker image is tagged as `mediapipe-build` and stored in your local machine's Docker image registry.
 The above does not push the image to any remote repository; it only exists on your local system unless you explicitly push it elsewhere, unless we uploaded it to e.g. serve from github's ghcr.io or dockerhub.
 Rebuilding it from the current repository takes only a few minutes, but having an image on the cloud can give more assurance because it does not rely on Internet servers being available to serve all OS, bazel and pip dependencies which it needs to fetch, which are already baked into a successfully built image.
 Actually, we'd better make the image prebuild mediapipe as part of its Dockerfile, so that all Internet dependencies are baked into the image, and then rebuilding with only code changes does not need to fetch anything from the Internet ― this can make it stand the test of time as the Internet repositories of dependencies phase out old versions of dependencies.
-For this we need to figure why it screws up the __init__.py file in the installed mediapipe package inside the venv as explained above, as described at the top of this doc.

 ### 3. Build and Use the MediaPipe Python Solution (Meaning, Stabilize that last step)